pulumi/pulumi-tf-provider-boilerplate/README.md

 1. Ensure that any required secrets are present as repository-level [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) in GitHub.
 These will be used by the integration tests during the CI/CD process.

+1. Repository settings: Toggle `Allow auto-merge` on in your provider repo to automate GitHub Actions workflow updates.

 ## Final Steps

 1. Ensure all required configurations (API keys, etc.) are documented in README-PROVIDER.md.